-These findings for the uncertain classes suggest that extending our approach to use continuous labels, e.g. probabilistic distribution, could be useful and help capture the level of the expert raters' (dis)agreements for each frame.
-A full exploration of how to learn the inter-rater discrepancies within the recognition model (e.g., replacing one-hot labels with probabilistic distributions [29]) is promising but out of the scope of this paper.
+These findings for the uncertain classes suggest that extending our approach to use continuous labels, such as probabilistic distribution, could be useful and help capture the level of the expert raters' (dis)agreements for each frame.
+A full exploration of how to learn the inter-rater discrepancies within the recognition model (e.g., replacing one-hot labels with probabilistic distributions [29]) is promising but outside the scope of this article.